 Exactly one month ago, New York Governor Andrew Cuomo signed a bill that gave gay couples the right to marry.
 I was tickled by the New York Times article entitled You’re Making Me the Bride?
 A Hiccup for Gay Unions.
-A gay couple from the East Village had tried to apply for a marriage license early.
-The marriage application in the city clerk’s office required the two men to choose either bride or groom.
+Apparently a gay couple from the East Village had tried to apply for a marriage license early.
+The marriage application in the city clerk’s office offered the two men just two choices: bride or groom.
 When this was brought to the attention of city officials, they quickly scrambled to expand their forms.

 When Jimmy Carter was president, he had solar panels installed on the roof of the White House.
-In 1977, the prescient Carter predicted: “Unless profound changes are made to lower our consumption of fossil fuels …and to use renewable energy sources like solar power, we will feel a mounting pressure to plunder our environment.
-The energy crisis has not yet overwhelmed us, but if we fail to act quickly, it will.
-With the exception of preventing war, this is the greatest challenge that our country will face during our lifetime.”
+In 1977, the prescient Carter predicted: “Unless profound changes are made to lower our consumption of fossil fuels …and use renewable sources like solar power, we will feel a mounting pressure to plunder our environment.
+The energy crisis has not yet overwhelmed us but, if we fail to act quickly, it will.
+With the exception of preventing war, this is the greatest challenge our country will face during our lifetime.”